treesoft-ai/klat/README.md

-# 🌿 Klat — "The greenest, yet powerful SWE Agent"
+# 🌿 Klat — "Green by design.
+Powerful by nature."

-Klat is simply the only SWE Agent you'll ever need.
-It's easy to get started, and as easy to master.
-Made by TreeSoft, for **everyone** (developers or future ones).
+**Meet Klat.** The definitive SWE agent.
+Easy to adopt, powerful to master.
+Built by TreeSoft for the next generation of developers.

 ## Setup